-In 2019, Generali CEE Holding B.V. was active in 13 countries of Central and Eastern Europe - Austria, Bulgaria, Montenegro, Czech Republic, Croatia, Hungary, Poland, Romania, Russia, northern Macedonia, Slovakia, Slovenia and Serbia, and represented one of the leading insurers in this region.
-In 2019, its gross written premium totaled almost €6.7 billion.
-Companies in these countries provided their services to nearly 15.3 million clients.
+In 2020, Generali CEE Holding B.V. was active in 13 countries of Central and Eastern Europe - Austria, Bulgaria, Montenegro, Czech Republic, Croatia, Hungary, Poland, Romania, Russia, Northern Macedonia, Slovakia, Slovenia and Serbia, and represented one of the leading insurers in this region.
+In 2020, gross written premium amounted to almost EUR 4.4 billion, with services provided to nearly 10.2 million clients.

-Report of the Board of Directors on business activities and assets and liabilities of the Company in 2019
+Report of the Board of Directors on business activities and assets and liabilities of the Company in 2020

-During 2019, the Board of Directors of Generali Poisťovňa, a. s. (hereinafter "the Company") exercised its rights and obligations arising under the Articles of Association and the generally binding legal regulations, regularly informed the Supervisory Board of the Company's business activities and the overall development of the insurance market in the Slovak Republic.
+During 2020, the Board of Directors of Generali Poisťovňa, a. s. exercised its rights and obligations arising under the Articles of Association and the generally binding legal regulations, regularly informed the Supervisory Board of the Company's business activities and the overall development of the insurance market in the Slovak Republic.

-The Board of Directors is responsible for preparing the annual separate financial statements for 2019.
-The financial statements have been examined by Ernst & Young Slovakia, spol. s r.o., an audit firm, which has stated that the financial statements give a true and fair view of the financial position of the Company, of its financial performance and cash flows for 2019.
+The Board of Directors is responsible for preparing the annual separate financial statements for 2020.
+The financial statements have been examined by Ernst & Young Slovakia, spol. s r.o., an audit firm, which has stated that the financial statements give a true and fair view of the financial position of the Company, of its financial performance and cash flows for 2020.

-It was a year of continued growth.
-According to the statistics of the Slovak Insurance Association, the Company's year-on-year growth in 2019 was again one of the strongest in the Slovak insurance market.
+Despite the ongoing COVID-19 pandemic, 2020 was a year of continued growth.
+According to the statistics of the Slovak Insurance Association, the Company's year-on-year growth in 2020 was again one of the strongest in the Slovak insurance market.

-In 2019, the Company achieved total gross written premiums of €261.0 million consisting of non-life insurance of €153.3 million and life insurance of €107.7 million.
+In 2020, the Company achieved total gross written premiums of EUR 274.2 million consisting of non-life insurance of EUR 163.6 million and life insurance of EUR 110.6 million.

-The Company's non-life insurance segment grew by 6.5%, driven by 7.1% growth in motor insurance, and other non-life insurance, up 5.6% y-o-y.
-The Company was successful predominantly in the area of compulsory motor third party liability insurance, which grew by 9.4% y-o-y.
-The volume of CASCO insurance increased by 5.1%.
-The Company also grew its personal property insurance (+15.9% y-o-y), thanks to the evolving B2B business.
+The Company's non-life insurance segment grew by 6.7%, driven by 14.1% growth in motor insurance.
+The Company was successful predominantly in the area of compulsory motor third party liability insurance, which grew by 15.3% y-o-y.
+The volume of CASCO insurance increased by 13.0%.
+Other non-life insurance recorded a year-on-year decline of 3.7%, mainly due to the impact of COVID-19 restrictions on travel insurance as well as B2B business.

-The Company's life insurance segment grew by 5.3%, mainly due to a significant increase in protection regularly paid life insurance (+12.2%).
-Total premiums regularly paid in life insurance increased by 4.3%.

-As part of the new production in regular life insurance, we recorded a year-on-year decline of 0.7% due to declining unit-linked life insurance production.
+The Company's life insurance segment grew by 2.7%, mainly due to a significant increase in regularly paid risk life insurance (+12.2%).
+Total premiums regularly paid in life insurance increased by 4.8%.
+As part of the new production in regular life insurance, we recorded a year-on-year increase of 9.0% while 91% of new production is risk insurance.

-The overall loss ratio in the non-life segment reached 54.3%, which represents the loss ratio maintained from the previous year (54.5%).
-In total, in the non-life segment we paid claims to our clients of \in 76.9 million, which was \in 6.9 million more than in 2018 (a year-on-year increase of 9.8%).
+The overall loss ratio in the non-life segment reached 44.0%, which represents the significant decrease in loss ratio from the previous year (54.3%).
+In total, in the non-life segment we paid claims to our clients of EUR 75.0 million, which was EUR 1.9 million less than in 2019 (a year-on-year decrease of 2.4%).

-The Company concluded 2019 with a net profit of €10.2 million.
+The Company concluded 2020 with a net profit of EUR 22.8 million.

-The Board of Directors proposes distribution of profit after tax of €10,164,910.46 reported in the annual separate financial statements for 2019 as follows:

-to distribute the full amount of the profit of €10,164,910.46 to the shareholder in the form of dividends.
+The Board of Directors proposes distributing the full amount of profit after tax of EUR 22,779,486.76 reported in the annual separate financial statements for 2020 to the shareholder in the form of dividends.

-Generali reported solvency at 315.6% as at 31 December 2018 and we achieved a solvency margin of 292.9%, as at 31 December 2019.
+Generali reported solvency at 269.81% as at 31 December 2020 (292.9%, as at 31 December 2019).
 The Company maintains a stable solvency position in accordance with its risk appetite framework.